sardjv/www.sardjv.co.uk/jekyll/blog/barbara/_posts/2019-12-06-system-update.markdown

 The admin user cards were added to reduce the amount of clicking needed when looking for information about a given user.
 The user card will be displayed after searching for a user.
 The first column has their personal information, product details and organisational structure details (such as directorate, specialty etc).
-The second column has important dates and their rag status.
+The second column has important dates and their RAG status.
-The third column are quick links to the user's most recent recommendation, appraisal, job plan etc.
+The third column shows quick links to the user's most recent recommendation, appraisal, job plan etc.
 And the forth column contains links to pages that show their full list of appraisals, MSFs etc.
 You can still get to the admin user page by clicking on the eye icon in the bottom right of the user card, this contains any additional user information that isn't on the cards.